 Due to the requirements imposed on the tracks, the efficiency for finding tracks in the geometric acceptance is not 1.
-The plot below (Figure 5.3.1.1) shows the efficiency to find an electron (or positron) from an A' decay which deposits energy in all six planes of the tracker, and thus should be found by the tracking algorithm, as a function of track momentum.
-The bulk of the inefficiency comes from the cut on the total χ^2 .
-The average track reconstruction efficiency is 85%.
+The plot below (Figure 5.3.1.1) shows the efficiency to find an electron (or positron) from an A' decay which fall in the detector acceptance, and thus should be found by the tracking algorithm, as a function of track momentum.
+The average track reconstruction efficiency is 98% and the bulk of the inefficiency comes from the cut on the total χ^2 .

-Figure 5.3.1.1: Track finding efficiency versus momentum for electrons in the detector.
+Figure 5.3.1.1: Distribution of A' decay electrons (black) and track finding efficiency (blue) versus momentum for electrons in the detector acceptance.

 Of the reconstructed tracks, a small percentage of them include a hit that is not from the correct electron.
 These "bad" hits may be from one of the high energy beam electrons scattered from the target into the detector or from a lower energy secondary.
-The upper plot of Figure 5.3.1.2. shows the number of bad hits/track for both the electron and positron from the A' decay.
+The left plot of Figure 5.3.1.2. shows the number of bad hits/track for both the electron and positron from the A' decay.
 The number of tracks with 0 bad hits is >95% and the positrons are slightly cleaner since occupancy of the positron side of the detector is smaller.
-The lower plot of Figure 5.3.1.2 shows the layer number of the bad hit.
-They tend to be in the closer layers, although there are more in layer 3 (a non-bend plane layer) than in layer 2.
+The right plot of Figure 5.3.1.2 shows the layer number of the bad hit.
+They tend to be in the closer layers, particularly in the planes that measure the non-bend coordinate.
 We'll show how these bad hits affect the track parameters in the next section.